VismantasTucas/survMOD/README.md

 # survMOD

 This repository contains the `survMOD` R package for modified survival tests.
+Before usage, ensure `dplyr` and `MASS` packages are installed and loaded.

 ## Installation